mawrkus/pull-request-review-guide/README.md

 As we all have different levels of experience and expertise, it's natural that some of us will suggest "better" solutions than others.

+Try to understand the reasons behind their choices, not to blame them ,you might also learn something in the process!

-This is your personal responsibility to use your own experience and expertise to help the authors, not to blame them.
+Eventually, this is your personal responsibility to use your own experience and expertise to help the authors.
 We are humans, not machines.
 Be kind.

 #### Use appropriate phrasing

-A bit of psychology cannot hurt: don't use the imperative, don't curse, don't impose.
-Suggest, ask questions and if you suggest something better, explain why you think it's better.
+A bit of psychology cannot hurt: don't use the imperative, don't curse, don't impose, don't be sarcastic.
+Suggest, ask questions, be kind, encourage.

 ## Resources